 When you plant a backyard garden, the anticipation of harvesting fresh produce is one of the most exciting parts of the journey.
 If you planted seeds in the ground or inside and then transplanted the seedlings outside, it feels like it can take forever before you get to experience the fruit of your labor.

-Looking on the back of the various seed packets, packet or tags on the seedlings helps you to know when your plants will start producing.
+Looking at the back of the various seed packets, packet or tags on the seedlings helps you to know when your plants will start producing.
 Being patient and watching the miracle of things growing is all a part of the process and in our busy world, having a space to watch things grow is a calming and beautiful experience.
 When the veggies and fruits start giving you yummy things to eat, it makes it all worth it.

 Easy Vegetables to Grow from Seed

 When it comes to picking vegetables for your backyard garden, choosing easy-to-grow varieties can boost your confidence and ensure a successful harvest.
 Look for vegetables that are known to be resilient and low maintenance, making them ideal for novice gardeners.
 Do a soil test to make sure that rich soil is ready to give back to the veggies you plant.

 Spring and Fall for Cool Season Vegetables

 You can also grow an amazing variety of herbs like oregano, thyme, sage, cilantro, and dill during these seasons with great success.
-Herbs need less attention, less water, and less sun which make them a great starting point for a garden.
+Herbs need less attention, less water, and less sun which makes them a great starting point for a garden.
 Buy these herbs as seedlings to give them the best start.

 Summer Season Crops